xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 ### Checks
 When describing [build steps](#build-steps), you might have noticed a `check` step.
-It's purpose it so run package check if the package has any checks or unit tests.
+Its purpose it so run package check if the package has any checks or unit tests.

 The `check` phase should ideally verify whether the package has been installed